gdevby/base-microservices/README.md

 docker compose up<br>
 wait one minute and test<br>
 and wait 30 seconds and execute  http://127.0.0.1:8004/testbalancer, it should be return message with balancer<br>
+to test gateway routes http://127.0.0.1:8005/test-service/message where test-service name of the service white routes by gateway<br>